noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

   </figcaption>
 </figure>

-The difference between the two events is even more visible when looking at the average interaction graph of the subreddit before and after the second attack.
-Around November 13, there is indeed a cluster wide increase in hyperlink connections which diminishes again in the time after.
-The same happens locally, the connections between "france" and "paris" increase again but only to then diminish in the time after.
+The group around **r/france** shows a clear surge in hyperlink connections, although it is difficult to attribute the entire increase solely to the attacks.
+The difference between the two events becomes even more visible when looking at the average interaction graph before and after November&nbsp;13 in Figure&nbsp;[24](#fig-before-after-graph-bataclan).

 <figure id="fig-before-after-graph-bataclan">
   <div class="plotly-embed-smallest">